- About LogicMonitor

 When automatically removing instances from monitoring, you can choose how long the monitoring history will remain in LogicMonitor:

 - Delete Immediately.
-An instance’s monitoring history will be immediately removed from LogicMonitor upon the instance being determined not present.
+An instance (and all of its monitoring history) will be immediately removed from LogicMonitor upon the instance being determined not present.

 - Delete After 30 Days.
-An instance’s monitoring history will remain in LogicMonitor for 30 days before being removed.
-If an instance is rediscovered within this 30-day window, the prior monitoring history will be associated with the new instance.
+While the instance will immediately disappear from the Resources tree upon being determined not present, its monitoring history will remain in LogicMonitor for 30 days before being removed.
+If the instance is rediscovered within this 30-day window, the prior monitoring history will be reassociated upon rediscovery.
 This grace period is useful in use cases such as the replacement of a failed network card, where you would want the old history visible once the new card is active.
 (You would not want the history kept if the new instance is not related to the old.)

 As discussed in the Active Discovery Execution section of this support article, Active Discovery can be configured to execute on a schedule of every 15 minutes, every hour, or once every day.
 Or, it can be configured to execute only when the DataSource is initially applied to a device, or when the Datasource (or the device it applies to) is updated in some way.